Nazgrin/playground-1rhpj3hd/statement.md

-# "Magic Methods" or "Dunder Methods" of Python Objects
+# "Magic Methods" or "Dunder Methods" of Python Classes

 The `__str__` method of the Fruit class has been overridden for a formatted string representation.